ura-design-system/isomerpages-boa/_register/2-recognised-schools.md

 The following Singapore programmes and schools are recognised by the Board:

-* the Degree of Bachelor of Architecture and Degree of Master of Architecture from the National University of Singapore; or
+* the Degree of Bachelor of Architecture (before 2001) and Degree of Master of Architecture from the National University of Singapore; or
 * the Degree of Master of Architecture from the Singapore University of Technology and Design.

 ### **International schools**